dmilicic/Android-Clean-Boilerplate/README.md

 ```

-The `Callback` is responsible for talking to the UI on the main thread, we put it into this interactor's interface so we know where it belongs to.
-Now let's implement our logic of retrieving a message.
+The `Callback` is responsible for talking to the UI on the main thread, we put it into this Interactor’s interface so we don’t have to name it a ***WelcomingInteractorCallback*** — to distinguish it from other callbacks.
+Now let’s implement our logic of retrieving a message.
 Let's say we have some `MessageRepository` that can give us our welcome message.

 ```
 public interface MessageRepository {